-The Results First initiative is supporting a model to calculate the return on investment to taxpayers from evidence-based prevention and intervention programs and policies.
+The Pew Center on the States is supporting a model to calculate the return on investment to taxpayers from evidence-based prevention and intervention programs and policies.
 The Washington State Institute for Public Policy (WSIPP) has developed a cost-benefit analysis model that provides estimated monetary benefits, costs, measure of risk, and return on investment based on over 27 thousand national studies.
-The Results First initiative is working at least a dozen states to get the model running.
+The Pew Center on the States is working at least a dozen states to get the model running.
 Additionally, the federal Office of Management and Budget cited the model for agencies to consider using.
 Results from the state of Washington are promising and include improvement in crime rates, incarceration rates, and hundreds of millions in savings per year.

-With technical assistance from the Results First initiative, the cost-benefit model was run for six programs currently being funded in New Mexico prisons.
-Through the LFC's efforts, New Mexico is one of the first states to implement the cost-benefit model beginning at the NMCD.
+With the Pew Center for the States, the WSIPP model was run for six programs currently being funded in New Mexico prisons.
+Through the LFC's efforts, New Mexico is the second state to implement the WSIPP model beginning at the NMCD.
 Data for the current model is from NMCD, the NMSC, the Administrative Office of the Courts (AOC), the Department of Public Safety (DPS), the Federal Bureau of Investigation (FBI), and the U.S. Bureau of Justice Statistics.
-Six prison programs were entered into the New Mexico Results First model and outcomes were based on a cohort released from prison in 2005.
+Six prison programs were entered into the New Mexico WSIPP model and outcomes were based on a cohort released from prison in 2005.
 The current model has limitations but was built to err on the side of being conservative.
 All programs entered into the model assume that best practices are followed in implementation which is not the case for all programs in New Mexico.